FreeCAD/FreeCAD-documentation/wiki/PartDesign_Preferences.md

 ### Shape appearance

-On the *Shape appearance* tab you can specify the following   *
+On the *Shape appearance* tab you can specify the following:

 +++
 | Name                               | Description                                                                                                                                                                                                               |